BootstrapJBPM/jbavsc/README.md

 ### Generate new app

+**Note:** you must be **online** to generate the business app.
+If you are not online the extension will try to generate the app and will notify you that it can't do that.

 To generate a new jBPM Business application open VS Code in a workspace (directory) where you would like to generate it, for example:

 ```